alkabil-audio/alkabil.site/DOCUMENTATION.md

    Bandcamp / store URL.
 If nothing is out yet, use `href="#"` and change the text to e.g. `coming soon` (see Yslas' page for the "no release yet" version).

-The `--gd` values position each block on the desktop grid (row/col numbers, see §2 and §1.11); leave them unless you want to move things.
-On mobile the blocks just stack in source order.
+On mobile the cover and the text just stack in source order (cover first).

 **Adding another release (an artist with several).** An artist can list any number of releases — each release is one whole `<section>` (the block shown